RUCBM/GUICourse/README.md

-# 📱🖥️ GUICourse: From General Vision Langauge Models to Versatile GUI Agents
+# 📱🖥️ GUICourse: From General Vision Language Models to Versatile GUI Agents

-Datasets, codes, and models for the paper "[GUICourse: From General Vision Langauge Models to Versatile GUI Agents](https://arxiv.org/abs/2406.11317)".
+Datasets, codes, and models for the paper "[GUICourse: From General Vision Language Models to Versatile GUI Agents](https://arxiv.org/abs/2406.11317)".

 Release process:
 - [ ] Datasets